ascentcore/react-schema-form/docs/index.md

 The library uses a custom meta-schema to validate the given schemas by the user.
 The meta-schema is derived from the json-schema draft-07 schema, with some restrictions and a couple of custom fields.
 * Our meta-schema currently supports just base64 encodings used for file uploads
 * The items in an array can be of a single type, not multiple types
-* The following fields are currently ignored: readOnly, writeOnly, examples, contains, maxProperties, minProperties, patternProperties, dependencies, propertyNames, const, if, then, else, allOf, anyOf, oneOf, not.
+* The following fields are currently ignored: readOnly, writeOnly, examples, contains, maxProperties, minProperties, patternProperties, dependencies, propertyNames, allOf, anyOf, oneOf, not.
 * **instanceof** field is a custom one.
 At the moment the supported value is "file".
 In this case, the parent property has to be an object, and the schema must also contain the fields filename and content.
 * **options** is another custom field.
 If the field is present, the library will render a select, taking the options from the given list.
 If not specified the name of the key and the name of the value attributes, will be 'labelKey' and 'labelValue'.
 Otherwise, the names will be taken from the attributes.
 For more details see the [Form default elements](#form-default-elements), the SelectElement section.